KurtPachinger/vlay/README.md

 - fit weighted estimate of: median/positive/negative, connected system, proximity
 - generate volumetric environment, secondary detail, meta blend

-The result is a verifiable blend, firmly seeded in local space.
+Local space is used to seed a verifiable result.
 Generative details may be reproduced from a small key, motion texture, or any practial resource.
 Applications range from fantasy terrain to atmospheric effects.

 ## texture to topology